humanwhocodes/humanwhocodes.com/src/pages/_posts/2010-05-25-cross-domain-ajax-with-cross-origin-resource-sharing.md

     Access-Control-Allow-Credentials: true

-If a credentialed request is sent and this header is not sent as part of the response, then the browser doesn&#8217;t pass the response to JavaScript (`responseText` is an empty string, `status` is 0, and `onerror()` is invoked).
+If a credentialed request is sent and this header is not sent as part of the response, then the browser doesn't pass the response to JavaScript (`responseText` is an empty string, `status` is 0, and `onerror()` is invoked).
 Note that the server can also send this HTTP header as part of the preflight response to indicate that the origin is allowed to send credentialed requests.

-Internet Explorer 8 doesn&#8217;t support the `withCredentials` property; Firefox 3.5, Safari 4, and Chrome all support it.
+Internet Explorer 8 doesn't support the `withCredentials` property; Firefox 3.5, Safari 4, and Chrome all support it.

 ## Conclusion

 There is a lot of solid support for cross-domain Ajax in modern web browsers, yet most developers are still unaware of this powerful capability.
 Usage requires just a little bit of extra JavaScript work and a little extra server-side work to ensure that the correct headers are being sent.
 IE8&#8242;s implementation lags a bit behind the others in terms of allowing advanced requests and credentialed requests, but hopefully support for CORS will continue to improve.
-If you&#8217;d like to learn more, I highly suggest checking out Arun Ranganathan&#8217;s [examples page][5].
+If you'd like to learn more, I highly suggest checking out Arun Ranganathan's [examples page][5].

 **Update (25 May 2010):** Fixed typo in example code.